neumino/neumino.github.io/movies.md

-### Sounds Like Love
+### No Time to Die
-*Released on 2021-09-29, vote average 6.9*
+*Released on 2021-09-29, vote average 7.3*

-Fashion assistant Maca has just about got her life together after a devastating breakup, when Leo, the man who broke her heart returns.
-Seeking support from best friends, Adriana and Jime, all three will learn love can be complicated.
+Bond has left active service and is enjoying a tranquil life in Jamaica.
+His peace is short-lived when his old friend Felix Leiter from the CIA turns up asking for help.
+The mission to rescue a kidnapped scientist turns out to be far more treacherous than expected, leading Bond onto the trail of a mysterious villain armed with dangerous new technology.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/nkf5PSXIn54?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### The Guilty
-*Released on 2021-09-24, vote average 6.7*

-A demoted police officer assigned to a call dispatch desk is conflicted when he receives an emergency phone call from a kidnapped woman.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/NaB_ERMAZu4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/N_gD9-Oa0fg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>